codewithmayor/travel-planner-fullstack/README.md

 ---

-Built for a backend engineering assessment.
-It’s clean, testable, and ready for you to break (or extend).
+Overall, I think it’s clean-ish, testable, and ready for you to break (or extend).
+Thank you for the opportunity!